praveenraj2001/StudyMaterial/Linux/README.md

 * Context Saving
     * Copy Data from CPU to SAVE AREA
 * Context Loaading
-    * Copy Data from SAVE AREA
+    * Copy Data from SAVE AREA to CPU
 * Context Switching
     * Combination of context saving and context loading
     * Occurs on interrupts or system call or preemption